exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 1 - Ashes and Echoes.md

 Then they were gone, night swallowing them whole.

 Kaelen stared at the door for a long moment.
 Maybe it was paranoia.
 Maybe it was pattern recognition.
 Either way, his instincts were screaming that something was very wrong in Oakhaven.
 In Eldoria.
 In the whole damn world.

+Outside, the night sky seemed darker than it should be—the stars somehow dimmer, as if something was standing between them and the earth, breathing shadow.
+Kaelen shook off the feeling.
+Too much ale.
+Too many dead men.

 He finished his ale, paid his tab, and headed upstairs to the room he'd been renting by the week.
 It was small, sparse, and had a window that opened onto the back alley—always important to have an exit strategy.
 His pack was already organized, a habit from years of needing to run at a moment's notice.
 Weapons cleaned and sharpened.
 Armor mended.
 Provisions packed.